3-Fermion topological quantum computation: Walker--Wang realisation of 3F computational resource states

 \subsection{Construction of symmetry defects in stabilizer models for locality-preserving symmetries}

 Here we present a general construction for implementing symmetry defects in 3D stabilizer models, whenever the symmetry is given by a constant depth circuit with a potential (partial) translation.
 The prescription leverages similar constructions of symmetry defects in 2D systems \cite{bombin2010topologicaltwist, barkeshli2019symmetry, cheng2016translational}.
 The construction admits a direct generalisation to a wider class of locality preserving symmetries, such as those realized by quantum cellular automata~\cite{haah2018nontrivial}, and we expect that it extends to more general topological commuting projector models.
-In particular, we give a prescription for implementing symmetry defects for the $S_3$ symmetries of the \textbf{3F} Walker--Wang model.
+In particular, we give a prescription for implementing symmetry defects for the $S_3$ symmetries of the \textbf{3F} Walker--Wang model, with explicit examples provided in App.~\ref{secWWSymmetryDefects}.